 - Variables must be declared before use - Variables must be defined (i.e., storage allocated) exactly once.
-(A definition counts as a declaration.) - A variable name consists of letters, digits and underscores (); a name must start with a letter or underscore - Variables are defined by prefixing a name with a type, and can optionally be initialised: long int i = 28L; - Multiple variables of the same basic type can be declared or defined together: char c,d,e;
+(A definition counts as a declaration.) - A variable name consists of letters, digits and underscores (); a name must start with a letter or underscore - Variables are defined with an adjacent type and name, and can optionally be initialised: long int i = 28L; - Multiple variables of the same basic type can be declared or defined together: char c,d,e;